 Compliance at WD-40 Company

-I joined WD-40 Company just under three years ago as their Regulatory Compliance Specialist, tasked with ensuring our products comply with regulations across a diverse and far-reaching trading bloc.
-Our geographical range can bring challenges; from Europe with its comprehensive regulatory structure and strict obligations, to markets that are still developing their requirements and where we apply “best practice” to ensure our users are protected.
+I joined WD-40 Company just under three years ago as their Regulatory Compliance Specialist.
+Focused on ensuring products comply with regulations across a diverse and far-reaching trading bloc.
+The geographical range can bring challenges; from Europe with its comprehensive regulatory structure and strict obligations to markets that are still developing their requirements and where we apply “best practice” to ensure our users are protected.

-I came from a large corporation, and one of the first things I noted was that with WD-40 Company being a small company with a wide scope, there are learning opportunities galore – when I joined I didn’t know I was going to become familiar with the consumer goods regulations in Uzbekistan!
+Coming from a large corporation, one of the first things I noted was that WD-40 Company is a small company with a wide scope.
+There are learning opportunities galore.
+When joining, I didn’t know I was going to become familiar with the consumer goods regulations in Uzbekistan!
 Things can also move quite quickly, as the company has more flexibility due to its size.

-Compliance can sometimes be a tricky role, often seen as “red tape” that can add cost or complexity to projects, but at WD-40 Company the drive to stick to our values is a huge boost.
+Compliance can sometimes be a tricky role.
+Often seen as “red tape” that can add cost or complexity to the project.
+At WD-40 Company the drive to stick to our values is a huge boost.
 Our top value, “Doing the right thing” is aligned with the intent of all the regulations on chemical product safety.
-Whatever we do, it must be the right thing for our customers, our suppliers, and the people who use our product every day.
+As a result, whatever we do, it must be the right thing for our customers, suppliers, and the people who use our product every day.

-The regulations are not always prescriptive and some interpretation is needed, but WD-40 Company takes accountability seriously and always tries to take the route that is the best for both our business and our customers globally.
+The regulations are not always prescriptive and some interpretation is needed.
+However, WD-40 Company takes accountability seriously and always tries to take the route that is the best for both our business and our customers globally.
 This can mean sorting through different solutions; some approaches may prove problematic for departments when it comes to fulfilling individual and team goals.
-However, it’s one of the benefits of being a small company – it’s easy to find who to talk to, and to work together to choose the right approach!
+However, it’s one of the benefits of being a small company.
+It’s easy to find who to talk to, and to work together to choose the right approach!

-Time has flown since joining WD-40 Company, and it’s easy to see why they have tribe members who have been here 20-odd years.
-There’s a lot of pride in our brand, and our passion for what we bring to market is evident beyond just the sales and marketing departments.
-Each department has their own goals, but the shared responsibility for doing the product justice means we still feel part of the same tribe.
+Time has flown since joining WD-40 Company.
+There’s a lot of pride in our brand.
+Our passion for what we bring to market is evident beyond just the sales and marketing departments.
+Each department has its own goals, but the shared responsibility for doing the product justice means we still feel part of the same tribe.